 The ZWCC Sloth Center is perhaps best known for the "sloth sleepovers" it offered occasionally.

-In Olympia, officers seized six sloths, two tortoises, an African anteater, three armadillos, an Asian water monitor, a variety of other lizards and smaller critters, according to the executed search warrants.
+In Olympia, officers seized seven sloths, two tortoises, an African anteater, three armadillos, an Asian water monitor, a variety of other lizards and smaller critters, according to the executed search warrants.

 Animal control officer Erika Johnson said the seized animals are being cared for at another, undisclosed sanctuary.